AdobeDocs/commerce-webapi/src/pages/graphql/schema/cart/queries/pickup-locations.md

 The `pickupLocations` query supports the following types of filters.

 *  Area filters allow you to specify a location and a radius to find all locations within that radius.
-The `search_term` field must contain a either the region, city, or postcode, followed by a colon and the country code.
+The `search_term` field must contain either the region, city, or postcode, followed by a colon and the country code.
 This value determines the location to use as the center of the search radius.
 Valid search terms include Texas:US, Austin:US, and 78740:US.
 The two-letter country code must be uppercase.

 *  Attribute filters allow you to return locations within a specified country, postal code, region, city, street, street, name, and pickup location code.